-However, in 2019, the Asylum Office basically ceased applying this concept, which has led to a significant improvement in practice and the sharp increase of the cases being decided on the merits.
-One of the main reasons of the shift of the Office’s attitude towards the safe third country notion is the fact that there are currently two cases pending before ECtHR.
+However, in 2020, the Asylum Office stopped applying this concept, which has led to a significant improvement in practice and the sharp increase of the cases being decided on the merits.
+One of the main reasons for the shift of the Office’s attitude towards the safe third country notion is the fact that there are currently two cases pending before ECtHR and which are expected to be decided in 2021.
 Additionally, the provisions of the new Asylum Act have introduced certain types of boundaries against the automatic application of the safe third country concept.
-For that reason, the concept was applied in a total of 10 decisions in 2019 concerning 11 persons.
-Nine decisions were rendered in line with the old Asylum Act, while only 1 in line with the new one.
-Thus, the dismissal rate on the basis of the safe third country concept dropped from 64% in 2018 to 9% in 2019 which is a significant improvement.
-This being said, given that the old Asylum Act was applied in 95% of the decisions on the safe third country concept, it is important to reiterate the provisions of the previous legal framework below:
+For that reason, the concept was applied in a total of 10 decisions in 2019 concerning 11 persons and none in 2020.

 Interpreting the Asylum Act as a whole, it follows from Article 32 that the Asylum Office collects and considers all the relevant facts, evidence and circumstances when deciding on the merits of the asylum application as well as on the assessment of a certain third country as “safe”.
 Under “facts, evidence and circumstances” it considers “current reports about the situation in… countries of transit [of the applicant], including the laws and regulations of these countries and the manner in which they are applied – as contained in various sources provided by international organizations including UNHCR and the European Asylum Support Office… and other human rights organisations.”